 Thirdly, running a large scale service centre has an advantage compared to a small clinic with one doctor and one nurse.
 The larger service centre has more staff who.
 If utilised flexibly they will be able to balance workload between separate steps of the whole process.
 The impact of our demand variation problem can be dramatically reduced by overcoming the mindset of “this is my job and that one is your job”.
 MSP has introduced a skills upgrade programme that enables, for example, registration staff to support nurses or nurses to perform doctors’ tasks.
 As a side-effect, the sense of teamwork and the One-MSP mindset have greatly increased.

 Fourthly, a flexible shift scheme is another way of balancing workload.
 MSP has abolished the two shift system that was not really representing the typical sequence of customer arrivals.
 They have developed a more flexible system directly following the weekly and daily demand patterns.

 And lastly, in order to avoid having too many staff on the payroll just for covering peak periods MSP has contracted a manpower agency with MSP-approved temp staff, who come in mostly following a long-term plan.
 Additionally, this agency is even able to provide support on a very short-term basis to cover for unforeseen surge in demand.

 Furthermore, MSP continuously apply modern process excellence approaches to streamline the treatment process and unlock hidden potential.

-In service functions where demand is less predictable and tasks show more intrinsic variation, workforce planning needs a good understanding of the drivers – the variables – for workforce fluctuation and their impact.
+In conclusion, in service functions where demand is less predictable and tasks show more intrinsic variation, workforce planning needs a good understanding of the drivers – the variables – for workforce fluctuation and their impact.
 It needs a detailed understanding of the takt time pattern.
 It is not possible to overcome the variation patterns in demand and process completely.
 However, a drastic reduction of the gap between demand and supply of workforce is definitely achievable.
 To achieve this needs Human Resources and Process Stakeholders working closely together.
 Apart from cost savings, increase in employee motivation and customer satisfaction will be the pay-off.